 Eastlake Nonresidential Zoning Changes

-Starting in late summer 2021, the city will be preparing a new nonresidential zone district and overlay district for the Old Town Eastlake area intended to provide greater flexibility for nonresidential lots to adapt to potential commercial opportunities created by the new Eastlake at 124th Station.
+The city is currently preparing a new nonresidential zone district for the Old Town Eastlake area intended to provide greater flexibility for nonresidential lots to adapt to potential commercial opportunities created by the new Eastlake & 124th train station, the Regional Transportation District (RTD) commuter rail stop and the current end-of-line station for the RTD North Metro Line (N-Line).

 Eastlake Zoning Background

 2017 Eastlake Subarea Plan Zoning Recommendations.
 With the coming of the North Metro Line and its anticipated impacts on Eastlake, the city undertook an update of the subarea plan, which was adopted in 2017.
-One of the implementation steps in the 2017 Eastlake Subarea Plan called for the rezoning of the predominantly nonresidential area in Old Town Eastlake to facilitate revitalization of the commercial area to serve Thornton residents, employees, transit users, and visitors.
-Currently, this area has four nonresidential zoning designations including Eastlake Business, Eastlake Service, Eastlake Office, and Eastlake Transit-Oriented Development.
+One of the implementation steps in the 2017 Eastlake Subarea Plan called for the rezoning of the predominantly nonresidential area in Old Town Eastlake to facilitate revitalization of the commercial area to serve Thornton residents, employees, commuter rail users, and visitors.
+Currently, this area has five nonresidential zoning districts including Eastlake Business, Eastlake Service, Eastlake Office, Eastlake Transit-Oriented Development and Neighborhood Services on the northeast corner of 124th Avenue and York Street.

 Proposed Eastlake Mixed Use Zone District